chitchatter-pro/chitchatter-pro/docs/system-architecture.md

   2.  **Reporting & Processing:** The same Lambda function that processes Chime usage will also look for S3 data storage and transfer line items, aggregating them by the customer ID tag.
   3.  **Enforcement:** It will update a `storage_gb_used` field in Turso, allowing the backend to deny requests for new upload URLs if the customer has exceeded their storage quota.

-## VII.
-Managed File Sharing via AWS S3
+## IX.
+Post-MVP: Managed File Sharing via AWS S3

+> **Note:** This feature is planned for a post-MVP release.

-The Pro plan enhances file sharing by using AWS S3 as a temporary, reliable storage backend, while maintaining the core principles of end-to-end encryption and ephemerality.
+The Pro plan will enhance file sharing by using AWS S3 as a temporary, reliable storage backend, while maintaining the core principles of end-to-end encryption and ephemerality.

 ### File Sharing Flow